Representing 89 families, 267 species and 3222 individual plants.

 *Acknowledging the traditional owners upon whose ancestral lands each of the University of Sydney campuses stand. *

 CampusFlora extends the teaching of botany from the classroom into the University of Sydney campus grounds and enables us to share our learning resources with the broader community.
-CampusFlora maps the locations of individual plants provides botanical information on each species.
-Trails highlight important aspects of select plant groups and align with the current botanical curriculum.
-We encourage those using Campus Flora to provide us with feedback and we will use this to shape future versions and to develop additional trails.
+CampusFlora maps the locations of individual plants and provides botanical information on each species.
+Where known, the names of plants are offered in Indigenous language(s).

-The project team acknowledges the support of the School of Biological Sciences and University of Sydney grounds staff and the Deputy Vice Chancellor Indigenous Strategy and Services.
+The project team acknowledges the support of the School of Life and Environmental Sciences, The University of Sydney grounds staff and the Deputy Vice Chancellor Indigenous Strategy and Services.

 Project lead: Rosanne Quinnell